Skip to content

 • Use case: Background services, automation, CI/CD pipelines

-• Behavior: Terminal runs independently; supervisor is created when you attach via sb attach
+• Behavior: Terminal runs independently; client is created when you attach via sb attach

 • Important: Always use --name <name> with sbsh terminal to identify the terminal for later attachment